edgedelta/docs/docs/installation/add-profiler-agent.md

 >
 > This document only applies to Go-based web applications.

 For Go-based web applications, you can add a profiler during agent deployment.
-A profiler is useful to obtain data about instances where the agent is deployed.

--   For instance, you can use a profiler to determine why CPU usage is high.
+A profiler is useful to obtain data about instances where the agent is deployed, such as reviewing why CPU usage is high.

-To obtain data, you can run a command to obtain and download a report.
+Afterwards, to obtain the data data, you can run a command to download a report.

 * * * * *